 Stop Genocide Now (SGN) seeks to change the way the world responds to genocide by putting a face to the numbers of dead, dying and displaced.
-SGN is a grassroots community dedicated to working to protect populations in grave danger of violence, death and displacement resulting from genocide.
-Through active education, advocacy and policy change SGN resolves to change the way the world responds to genocide.
-SGN is currently focused on creating awareness and action to stop the genocide in Darfur and deal appropriately with its aftermath.
-All of our projects focus on and utilize the strength and power in grassroots connectivity.
+SGN is a grassroots community dedicated to working to protect populations in grave danger of violence, death and displacement resulting from genocide/mass atrocities.

-- Active Education: To educate the public about genocide through innovative, interactive events and media designed to bring them closer to crimes being committed as well as help them realize their own power to stop those crimes.
+- Active Education: To educate the public about genocide/mass atrocities through innovative, interactive events and media designed to bring them closer to crimes being committed as well as help them realize their own power to stop those crimes.

-- Advocacy: To support and guide citizens toward small, practical action that results in large, seemingly impracticable change.
+- Advocacy: To support and guide citizens toward practical actions that results in large, seemingly impracticable change.

-- Use of innovative technology and Web 2.0 creates a new global community
+- Use of technology and social media to create an interconnected global community

 - Emphasize interactive education and personal relationships to empower citizens to take action